 Taking super slow steps means you'll be balancing on one foot for some of the time.
 Be safe and don't fall.
 Find a super slow pace that you allows you to really feel this movement, and be in awe of your body's innate wisdom that keeps you upright.
 This can be done at such a super slow pace that it could take you 5 minutes to walk across your living room!

 Walking meditation is a wonderful, mindful way of giving ourselves a break from our busy days.
 It’s a great way to bring more movement into our lives and a sense of relaxation and calm.
-You can even try doing this during your work day as you walk from place to place, meeting to meeting.
+You can even try doing this during your work day as you walk from place to place, meeting to meeting, or taking those much needed breaks from our computers.

 If you have tried seated meditation and found it difficult to stay still, perhaps moving meditation would be more suited to you.
 When I first was introduced to meditation, I really disliked sitting still and even yoga was difficult for me as I thought it was too slow.
 For me, it was tai chi that really allowed meditation to enter my life.
 Once you practice moving meditation for awhile, you begin to really feel the meditative benefits of the practice, and then perhaps seated meditation will become a welcome, comfortable and enjoyable practice for you.